 Food packaging, smart phones and solar panels: Biaxially oriented polyester film is being used worldwide.
 But the material is under scrutiny from a sustainability perspective.
-Plant improvements have the potential to make production more sustainable in many ways.
+Line improvements have the potential to make production more sustainable in many ways.

 Films made of biaxially stretched PET (BOPET) have a high tensile strength as well as chemical, mechanical and thermal stability.
 According to Wood Mackenzie's "BOPET Film Global Supply Demand Report" published in May 2019, this specialty film has recorded annual growth rates of 6.7 % since 2013.
 An overall quantity of 5 million tonnes was produced in 2018 alone, which corresponds to a turnover of almost 11 billion euros.
 In the next five years, another 1.1 million tonnes are expected to be produced.